LGBTQ literature in El Salvador: Nahuat-Pipil literature

 As a result of the transcriptions of Pipil myths published by the German explorer Leonhard Schultze-Jena in 1930, there are literary depictions of same-sex sexual relations in the Náhuat-Pipil language.
 One example is the myth of "La boda del vagabundo," which tells the story of a father who decides to deceive his daughter's suitors by declaring that whoever could drink the water from a well until he could get a piece of cheese from the bottom could marry her.
 When a vagabond realizes that it was actually the reflection of the moon in the water, he decides to trick the father by opening a channel for the well to dry up.
 Overconfidence leads the father to promise that he would also turn himself in if the vagabond won, so when the watercourse dries up the well, he has no choice but to allow the vagabond to penetrate him through the anus, which causes him intense pain.
 The following day, the vagabond marries the daughter, who unlike her father, enjoys sex with him.

 As can be seen in the story, rather than an act of sexual pleasure, anal penetration is shown as a form of humiliation of the defeated.
 This idea of domination on the basis of sex is repeated in other Pipil myths, where emasculation is a common way of exercising power over defeated men.
 Also notable is the fact that having sex with other men does not grant "homosexual" status to the vagabond or the father in the eyes of the daughter.

 20th century

-Although not many works of Salvadorean literature during the 20th century are known to have explored themes related to sexual diversity, there are some exceptions.
+Although not many works of Salvadoran literature during the 20th century are known to have explored themes related to sexual diversity, there are some exceptions.
 In 1923, the writer and humorist Francisco Herrera Velado published the work Mentiras y verdades, which recounts popular legends and anecdotes in verse.
 One of them is "La corrección de menores", where he tells the story of Luis/Luisa, a man who is raised as a girl and over the years lives in constant transition between both genders.
 Among his partners is a woman identified as a lesbian who takes on the role of "Romeo", while Luis becomes his "Juliet".
 Subsequently, Luis becomes a poet and decides to write the story of his "old life as a transvestite".